makersacademy/rps-challenge/README.md

    The second player (in this case, the computer) chooses either rock, paper or scissors

-   One player will win if they satisfy the following:
+   One player will win if they satisfy the following:<br>
-    * They choose rock and the other person chooses scissors
+    * They choose rock and the other person chooses scissors<br>
-    * They choose scissors and the other person chooses paper
+    * They choose scissors and the other person chooses paper<br>
     * They choose paper and the other person chooses rock

    Alternatively, they will both draw if they both choose the same option